anton-akh/data-in-cloud/README.md

 - UT coverage is mandatory

 ## Phase_3
+- Build caching mechanism for both of created resources using blob storage
+- UT coverage is mandatory

+## Phase_4
 - Build asynchronious CRUD API end points for custom resource
 - Use any DB  type on your choise
-- UT coverage is mandatory

-## Phase_4
-- Build caching mechanism for any of created resources using blob storage
 - UT coverage is mandatory

 ## Bonus
 - Build ETL using Azure DataFactory to transform data from Source DB and store modified data set in target DB